-We eventually emerged from the forest and at the very base of the Leura Cascades.
-As we craned our necks upwards and squinted, we could see the water and spray gently flowing over the huge hunk of rock.
+You’ll eventually emerge from the forest and at the very base of the Leura Cascades.
+As I craned my neck upwards and squinted, I could see the water and spray gently flowing over the huge hunk of rock.

-I continued to follow the water until we ended up coming out in the Leura car park and walked back into Katoomba via the back streets.
-In hindsight, we should have looped back along the Prince Henry Cliff Walk.
+I continued to follow the water until I ended up coming out in the Leura car park and walked back into Katoomba via the back streets.
+In hindsight, I should have looped back along the Prince Henry Cliff Walk.
 I would advise avoiding walking along Cliff Drive as much as possible.
-The road is bendy, fast and there are no footpaths, making it very dangerous for pedestrians.
+The road is bendy, fast and there are no footpaths, making it fairly dangerous for pedestrians.

 The Ruined Castle

-This path immediately made us question whether we were actually even on a path to begin with.
-There were fallen trees to negotiate and we crossed a rocky area, which we later found out was an old landslide.
-Markers were frustratingly unclear around this area and it would have been easy to go the wrong way.
+This path immediately made me question whether I was actually even on a path to begin with.
+There were fallen trees to negotiate and I had to cross over an enormous old landslide!
+Markers are frustratingly unclear around this area and it would have been easy to go the wrong way.

-After about an hour of excitable powerwalking we reached some steps, which took us up onto a ‘saddle’ of land.
-As we climbed higher, we were teased with subtle indications through the trees that we were heading for somewhere special; somewhere with a view.
+After about an hour of excitable power-walking I reached some steps, which took me up onto a ‘saddle’ of land.
+As I climbed higher, I was teased with subtle indications through the trees that I was heading somewhere special; somewhere with a view.

-We climbed to the very top of a columnar shaped rock and perched precariously.
+I climbed to the very top of a columnar shaped rock and perched precariously.
 The 360 degree view was absolutely breathtaking.

-At the top of the Golden Staircase, we had to trudge back to Katoomba along a dirt road which seemed to go on forever, and then through the backstreets of the town.
+At the top of the Golden Staircase, I had to trudge back to Katoomba along a dirt road which seemed to go on forever, and then through the backstreets of the town.
 This took at least an hour.

-My score – 8/10.
-I loved this hike and its challenges.
+Nevertheless, I loved this hike and its challenges.
 The hard slog was completely worth it for the stunning views from the top of the Ruined Castle.